Jobs to do in the garden in February — what to start planting and preparing

 First, gather together all your containers and pots and make an assessment.
 Recycle any which have split due to hard frost or suffered other damage.
 Broken terracotta and ceramics can be recycled as crocks.

-Horticultural experts are divided on how much value crocks - shards of hard material laid as a layer in the bottom of a container - add.
-Those in favour say crocks allow container compost free drainage.
-Those against say that water does not flow freely from fine-textured compost into coarser elements such as crocks.
-This means the pot ends up waterlogged in wet weather, they argue.
+Horticultural experts are divided on how much value crocks — shards of hard material laid at the bottom of a container — add.
+Those in favour say crocks offer free drainage; those against say that water does not flow freely from fine-textured compost into coarser elements such as crocks, meaning the pot ends up waterlogged in wet weather.

-Then give all your pots a good brush and wash down, using a very mild solution of warm water and washing-up liquid, adding a modest capful of household bleach to help kill germs.
+Give all your pots a good brush and wash-down using a very mild solution of warm water and washing-up liquid, adding a modest capful of household bleach to help kill germs.

 5. Plant up a colourful winter container

-If you’re looking for easy garden ideas, planting up a winter container will add colour and charm.
+If you’re looking for easy garden ideas, planting up a container will add colour and charm.

-Sarah adds that this plant thrives in the sunniest spot in your garden, and recommends lightly trimming after flowering to prevent plants from becoming leggy.
-If heavy snow is forecast, move your Spring container somewhere sheltered.
-Should frosty conditions descend, wrap everything in protective horticultural fleece to protect plants and prevent compost from freezing.
+If heavy snow is forecast, move your spring container somewhere sheltered.
+Should frosty conditions descend, wrap everything in protective horticultural fleece or a similar outdoor plant cover to protect plants and stop compost from freezing.

 6. Add sparkle to a winter garden

-When the February weather is grey, and skies are leaden, liven things up by adding seasonal outdoor plants with white or silver foliage.
+When the February weather is grey, liven things up by adding seasonal outdoor plants with white or silver foliage.

-One of the quickest and easiest ways to make your garden look sharper and less straggly is to undertake the February gardening job of edging the lawn.
+One of the quickest and easiest ways to make your garden look sharper and less straggly is to edge your lawn.

-Re-cut lawn edges using a half-moon edging iron or flat-bladed spade.
+Cut your lawn edges using a half-moon edging iron or flat-bladed spade.
 This will immediately neaten up the appearance of your lawn ideas and save work later.
-You should also maintain a 7.5cm (3in) ‘gutter’ around the lawn edges to prevent grass spreading into your borders.
+You should also maintain a 7.5cm ‘gutter’ around the lawn edges to prevent grass from spreading into your borders.
 Any spare turf can be used to repair bare patches of lawn.

-If the weather is warm enough, you can even mow the lawn.
-The RHS says grass will start to grow at temperatures above 5°C – but set the mower’s cutting height to its maximum, and only mow when the grass is dry.
+If the weather is warm enough, you can even start mowing your lawn.
+The RHS says grass will start to grow at temperatures above 5°C — but set the mower’s cutting height to its maximum, and only mow when the grass is dry.

 9. Take hardwood cuttings